Keaton Sutherland: Washington Commanders

 On October 4, 2022, Sutherland signed with the Washington Commanders' practice squad.
 He signed a reserve/future contract with Washington on January 9, 2023.
 Sutherland was released by the Commanders on August 5.

 Houston Texans

 Sutherland was claimed off waivers by the Houston Texans on August 6, 2023.
 He was waived by the Texans on August 29.

 Jacksonville Jaguars

 On November 27, 2023, Sutherland was signed to the practice squad of the Jacksonville Jaguars.
 He signed a reserve/future contract with Jacksonville on January 8, 2024.
 On August 25, Sutherland was released by the Jaguars.

 Birmingham Stallions

 On February 17, 2025, Sutherland was signed by the Birmingham Stallions of the United Football League (UFL).
 His contract was terminated on August 10, to sign with an NFL team.

 Detroit Lions

 On August 10, 2025, Sutherland signed with the Detroit Lions, but was placed on injured reserve four days later.
 He was subsequently released by the Lions on August 22.

+Dallas Renegades

+On January 13, 2026, Sutherland was selected by the Dallas Renegades in the 2026 UFL Draft.